 The library supports two types of partitions, storage partitions and cleaning partitions.
-You can configure a maximum of 16 partitions using a maximum of six physical controllers.
+You can configure a maximum of 16 partitions.
 One or more cleaning partitions can be configured in a single library.
 A single cleaning partition can be associated with multiple storage partitions.
 Cleaning partitions do not count against the partition maximum.